nicolewhite/algebra.js/index.md

 ## <a name="fractions"></a> Fractions

 Add, subtract, multiply, and divide fractions by either integers or other fractions.
-Fractions are not automatically reduced.
+Fractions are automatically reduced.

 ```js